-We don’t just use our phones for calls and texts these days – nope, we use them for so much more now.
-From social media, keeping in touch with friends and family and checking work emails to banking and paying for stuff.
-In fact, there’s not much we don’t use our phones for.
+We don’t just use our phones for calls and texts these days – nope, we use them for so much more.
+From social media, keeping in touch with friends and family to checking work emails, banking and paying for stuff.
+There’s not much we don’t use our phones for.

-We’re basically walking around with phone-sized computers in our pockets, and they’re packed full of our information.
+We’re basically walking around with phone-sized computers in our pockets – they’re packed full of our information.
 That’s why mobile phone security is so important.

 If it feels like a bit of a minefield, we’re here to help with some tips on how to protect your phone.

 Use a password

 An unlocked phone can be an easy target for someone that’s looking to pick up some of your information.